 Adding a legend to the chart

 We can easily add a legend to the chart using the plt.legend() method as shown below.
 In this example we also customize the marker type and line color.
-We also use the label parameter to define the appropiate label legend.
+We also use the label parameter to define the appropriate label legend.

 # multiple lines with legend